The Maths Lead is Claire Forman

 Lessons are carefully crafted in order to foster deep conceptual and procedural knowledge.
 Whole class discussions and precise questioning during lessons ensures that pupils develop fluent technical proficiency and think deeply about the underpinning mathematical concepts.
 A variety of concrete and pictorial representations are used to introduce and explore a concept effectively.

 Practice and consolidation play a central role of maths lessons.
 Carefully constructed exercises and problems enable all pupils to develop conceptual understanding alongside procedural fluency.
 Teachers use specific questioning to test conceptual and procedural knowledge and assess pupils regularly to identify those requiring intervention.
 This allows pupils’ difficulties and misconceptions to be identified and addressed through immediate formative assessment and rapid intervention - commonly through individual or small group support.

 We endeavour to teach lessons that are stimulating and interesting in addition to keeping a keen eye on the fact that many mental skills need hard work and regular practice.
-We have implemented a school wide program called "4 Ops " where children practise their addition, subtraction, multiplication and division skills in a timed session, and we have also introduced the "Number Bonds" and "Times Table Challenges" where children practise their times tables over the week and then have a test on Friday to see if they can complete the sheet and move on to the next level.
-It has been wonderful to see the confidence that has been gained when our pupils have mastered their number bonds or times tables.
+We have implemented a school wide program called "4 Ops and key facts " where children practise their addition, subtraction, multiplication and division skills as well as recalling key mathematical terms and facts.
+In addition to this we complete "Number Bond" and "Times Table Challenges".
+Children practise these over the week and then have a test on Friday to see if they can complete the challenge and move on to the next level.

 To support learning we use a variety of IT resources, and over in the "Learning Resources" section there are links to websites that can be used at home with your children, with fun interactive challenges and games.